 Step 1: Wear Professional, Neutral Clothes Without Many Accessories

+Capturing a beautiful headshot begins with the perfect look.
 In general, I recommend you dress in professional, non-distracting clothing.
 A suit or a button-down shirt works well, as long as the colors are solid and not eye-catching.
-A neutral-colored blouse also works.
+A neutral-colored blouse also looks great.
 Make sure to keep jewelry to a minimum and go with a simple hairstyle.

-Step 2: Find a Location With Beautiful, Soft Light (and a Nice Background)
+Step 2: Find a Location with Beautiful, Soft Light (and a Nice Background)

 You also have the option of shooting during the golden hours – the hour or two after sunrise and before sunset – but I’d recommend against this; while golden hour light is soft and, well, golden, it’s stronger and more difficult to control than the soft light you get on overcast days.

 If you decide to capture your headshot indoors, you’re going to want to shoot near a window.
 I’d recommend taking your photo on an overcast day, but you also have the option of photographing during sunny weather – as long as you can find a north- or south-facing window that doesn’t let the sun stream in.
 Alternatively, you can hang a white sheet over the window to diffuse any bright light.

 Note that the goal here is simply to find or create lighting that is soft.
 The softer the light, the more flattering it will be, whereas hard light creates harsh shadows and is much more difficult to work with.